foundry-rs/book/src/forge/forge-std.md

 It provides all the essential functionality you need to get started writing tests:

 - `Vm.sol`: Up-to-date cheatcodes interface
-- `console.sol`: Hardhat-style logging functionality
+- `console.sol` and `console2.sol`: Hardhat-style logging functionality
 - `Test.sol`: Std-libraries, Dappsys Test, Hevm instance, and Hardhat console

 Simply import `Test.sol` and inherit from `Test` in your test contract: